logo for nutrition-and-you.com

 Selection and storage

-Cherry fruit season lasts from May end till August in the United States.
-Fresh ripe cherries have short shelf life.
-In the store, choose cherries that have bright, shiny skin with green stalk firmly attached to the top of the fruit.
+Cherry fruit season lasts from the end of May until August in the United States.
+Fresh ripe cherries have a short shelf life.
+In the store, choose cherries that have bright, shiny skin with a green stalk firmly attached at the top end of the fruit.

 Keep fresh cherries in the refrigerator.
-When you want eat them just rinse cherries in lukewarm water to remove dust and to bring them to room temperature.
-Then, gently pat dry with soft cloth to remove moisture.
+Whenever you wish to eat them, just rinse cherries in water to remove dirt and bring them back to room temperature.
+Then, gently pat dry with a soft cloth to remove moisture.

 Preparation and Serving method

-To prepare cherry, remove the stalk, wash them gently in cold water and pat dry in soft cloth.
+To prepare cherries, remove the stalk, wash them gently in cold water, and pat dry on a soft cloth.
 Ripe ones can be eaten as a whole including skin to get the maximum benefits.

-Sweet cherries are being used in several recipes,
+• Sweet cherries are being employed in several recipes,

-• Sweet cherries can be eaten all alone.
+• Sweet cherries can be eaten all alone, without any additions/seasonings.

-• As fruit salad with peach, pear, apricot and pineapple.
+• Add in fruit salads with peach, pear, apricot, and pineapple.

-Tart cherries are mainly used in the preparation of sauce, pie fillings, jams, muffins and cheese cakes.
-Tart cherry fruit juice concentrate is a favorite refreshening drink among athletes and various sports personnel.
-Dried tart cherries make delicious additions to meals and snacks.
+• Tart cherries are mainly employed in the preparation of sauce, pie fillings, jams, muffins, and cheesecakes.
+Tart cherry fruit juice is a favorite refreshing drink among athletes and various sports personnel.
+Dried tart cherries make delicious additions to meals and snacks